12 Signs Your VA Disability Claim May Get Approved: What to Look for

 7. You’re Pursuing a Secondary Service Connection

 Many veterans overlook the opportunity to file for secondary service-connected conditions.
 For instance, if a service-connected traumatic brain injury has resulted in migraines, the migraines may qualify as a secondary claim.
-Identifying and filing for secondary connections with additional evidence, can strengthen your case and potentially increase your VA disability rating.

 If your claim has provided strong medical evidence (at times including a nexus letter when applicable) linking your primary service-connected disability to your secondary condition, this could indicate a higher likelihood of approval.
 Again, if the VA has already acknowledged your primary condition, it will strengthen your secondary claim.

-Consider seeking professional guidance from an accredited legal professional to understand the VA’s process for secondary claims and present your case effectively.
+Tip: Consider seeking professional guidance from an accredited legal professional to understand the VA’s process for secondary claims and present your case effectively.

 8. Your Condition Qualifies for Presumptive Service Connection

 Certain conditions are presumed by the VA to be service-connected based on specific circumstances, referred to as VA presumptive conditions.
-Suffering from a condition under the VA’s Presumptive List reduces your burden of proving a direct service connection.
-If you are diagnosed with one of these, your claim has a high chance of approval.
+If you are suffering from one of these, your claim has a high chance of approval.

 Here are certain conditions presumed to be service-connected: